Your claim could be worth...

 There are some exceptions to this rule, for example, if the person lacks the mental capacity to claim due to their injuries, the time limit may be suspended until they regain capacity.

-Yes, you can still make a pedestrian accident claim even if the driver is uninsured.
+Yes, you can still make a pedestrian accident claim even if an uninsured driver was responsible for the accident.
 In Scotland, the Motor Insurers’ Bureau (MIB) is an organisation that compensates victims of accidents caused by uninsured or untraceable drivers.
 However, road traffic accident claims involving the MIB can take longer to resolve compared to claims against an insurance company.

 At Watermans, we believe that everyone should have access to expert legal representation without worrying about hefty legal costs: